 After a stint working with his father in the 80s, Laurie Kennard went out on his own, buying a fledgling wire business in Marrickville, Sydney, called MASPRO Wire.
 With Australia still riding the sheep’s back and wool bale fasteners his top selling wire product, Laurie was on to a good thing.

-After growing the business, and five young sons along the way, Laurie and his wife decided to make the move to Condobolin in 1992 to “escape the hustle and bustle of the city” and be closer to their largely agricultural and rural customer base.
+After growing the business, and five young sons along the way, Laurie and his wife decided to make the move to Condobolin in 1992 for a tree change and to be closer to their largely agricultural and rural customer base.

 What about me